 Eco-evolutionary dynamics of food webs

 Our results suggest that processes affecting the amount of genetic variation within a population can alter the structure of its associated food web.
+All the next bit is about food web complexity.
+Why not lead with what your results mean for the loss and gain of genetic diversity for food web complexity.
+Remember, community and network structure are not well defined terms.
+So its better to be more specific.

 Processes that promote genetic variation within populations may increase food web complexity.
 For example, local adaptation in Trinidadian guppies results in divergence in biomass of algae and invertebrate communities as well as the flux rates

 In contrast, evolutionary processes that reduce genetic variation within populations may decrease food web complexity.
 For example, decreased genetic variation in the stick insect, Timema cristinae, via gene flow causing maladapted camouflage on their host plants, resulted in decreased abundance and diversity of other arthropods on the host plant via increased bird predation, due to the maladapted stick insects attracting birds (Farkas et al. 2013).